 yet has one BIG difference.
 The Larnaca coffee table costs $1,295, while Steve’s version is $35.
 Now, ours is outdoor seating while the Larnaca is technically a coffee table, but the idea is the same.
 You can always modify the size of this DIY outdoor bench to fit your desired specifications.

-So here’s how to build this DIY bench, with a finished size of 16″ high x 40″ long x 13.5″ deep.
+So here’s how to build this bench, with a finished size of 16″ high x 40″ long x 13.5″ deep.
 You’ll find that building a bench is much easier than you think!
 Here’s how we built this piece of furniture.

 Gather These Supplies